jxareas/RapidBook/README.md

 - [ ] 3.
 Use `browseURL("docs/index.html")` to view your book locally (or just open `index.html` in a browser).

 - [ ] 4.
-If it looks good, commit and push all changed files to GitHub.
+Commit and push to Github.

 (You will need to repeat steps 2 and 4 every time you wish to update the book online.)